 LPNs work under the supervision of a RN or physician.
 Becoming an LPN takes less time than a RN and many LPNs return to school to become RNs.

 An RN has accomplished these three things:

-You can start your nursing career by earning a nursing diploma or associate degree from an approved two-year or technical college, then go on to an RN to BSN program to obtain your BSN.
+You can start your nursing career by earning a nursing degree or associate degree from an approved two-year or technical college nursing program, then go on to an RN to BSN program to obtain your BSN.

 RNs with BSN degrees have received more preparation to care for an increasingly complex patient population and generally have more job opportunities and earning potential.

-An APRN is a person who has completed a master’s degree program in nursing or earned either a Doctor of Nursing Practice (DNP) or a Doctor of Philosophy (Ph.D.) in nursing degree.
+An ARNP is a person who has completed a master’s program in nursing or earned a Doctor of Nursing Practice (DNP) degree.

-APRNs most often provide patient care and treatment in collaboration with a physician.
-But, in some states including Washington State, APRNs can practice independently with full authority and without a collaborative agreement with a physician.
-In Washington State and 21 other states, APRNs are qualified to diagnose and treat patients and can be a patient ‘s primary health care provider.
+ARNPs often provide patient care and treatment in collaboration with a physician.
+But, in some states including Washington State, ARNPs can practice independently with full authority and without a collaborative agreement with a physician.
+In Washington State and 21 other states, ARNPs are qualified to diagnose and treat patients and can be a patient’s primary health care provider.

 A nurse educator is an RN with an advanced education who becomes a teacher or professor.
 It has been said it takes a nurse to make a nurse because only a nurse can teach nursing.
 Nurse educators evaluate and update educational programs, develop lesson plans, teach courses, oversee students’ clinical practice, and serve as advisers and role models to their students.